brazilianmonk/brazilianmonk.github.io/pages/about.md

 ## About the Site

-I began this website as an **experiment**.
-I'm not sure how useful it will be, but I think that, among other things, it might help me:
+I began this website as an **experiment** in 2025, mainly intending to make available my Dhamma summaries and notes.
+I hope that, among other things, it might help me:
 - keep track of and further my Dhamma projects and that of others
 - propagate the Buddha Dhamma
-- have a bigger positive impact on the sāsana and help more people
+- have a bigger positive impact on the sāsana and help more people realize the Dhamma